-This summer, Tanium—software that does endpoint security, management, patching, intrusion detection, and incident response—came up on our radar for the first time when VMware announced that they were OEMing it and calling it VMware TrustPoint.
+This summer, Tanium—software that does endpoint security, management, patching, intrusion detection, and incident response—came up on our radar for the time when VMware announced that they were OEMing it and calling it VMware TrustPoint.

 Initially, we thought VMware might be using it to fill the gaps in Windows 10 MDM.
 (As we’ve discussed a lot this year, MDM for Windows is compelling, but on its own it can’t do much with traditional desktop apps.)
 However, more recently we learned that VMware actually built new Windows 10 MDM gap-filling functionality directly into AirWatch on their own, and that for VMware customers, TrustPoint is a separate security add-on.
-This makes sense—instead of relying on a partner for essential unified endpoint management functionality, everything is part of their own platform.
+This makes sense—instead relying on a partner for essential unified endpoint management functionality, everything is part their own platform.

-Anyway, regardless of exactly how VMware is using it, Tanium is still a very interesting product.
+Anyway, regardless exactly how VMware is using it, Tanium is still a very interesting product.
 Back at VMworld, Shawn Bass recommended learning more about it, so this week I went to Tanium’s conference here in San Francisco.

 So just what exactly is Tanium?